rmnavr/wy/README.md

 <!-- Intro ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->

-> Project is not yet ready.
-Currently writing docs, then big parser upd is on the way.
+> Project is actively developed and not yet ready.
+> Currently writing docs, then big parser upd is on the way.
+>
+> Approx delivery at ~ Sep 2025.

 # Wy — hy-lang without parentheses